jonasisteu/ProjectManager/README.md

 ### 2. Install Dependencies
 - Open your terminal and navigate to the **ProjectManager** folder.
-- Make sure **Node.js** is installed on your computer, then install back-end dependencies:
+- Make sure **Node.js** is installed on your computer, then navigate to the `api` folder and install back-end dependencies:
   ```bash
   cd api
   npm install